cassiopeian/case-converter/README.md

 ## Inspiration

  It TaKeS fOrEvEr to type in togglecase on mobile devices.
-I knew there were built-in JavaScript methods to transform text to uppercase and lowercase, so I wanted to challenge myself to create a togglecase converter.
+I knew the built-in JavaScript methods `.toUpperCase()` and `.toLowerCase()` could easily transform strings, so I wanted to challenge myself to create a togglecase converter for texting.
+After that, I made the title case function for TBR book lists.

 ## Tech Specs